Abhishek2999/UPI-Transactions-Power-BI-Dashboard/README.md

 ### 🔄 Data Cleaning & Transformation
-The following transformations were applied using Power Query Editor:
+The following transformations were applied using Power Query Editor
 -	Renamed Sheet1 to 'UPI Transactions' for better clarity.
 -	Converted Account Numbers to Text format to prevent errors in numerical representation.
 -	Extracted Transaction Time by splitting the date-time column and removing the unwanted date component.